mpdunne/dollop/README.md

 batches = batched(iterable, n))
 ```

-These both have the disadvantage that typing is not preserved.
+However these both have the major disadvantage that typing is not preserved, for example chunking/batching a string does not return an iterable of strings, but an iterable of tuples.